-The draft plan is a material consideration in the determination of planning applications.
-Its weight will increase as it progresses through the plan making process but at this stage it carries limited weight.
+The Submission Plan is a material consideration.
+Its weight will increase as it progresses through the plan making process, including following the expiry of the Local Authority Consultation Period.
+The plan has caries some weight at this stage but it does not yet have the weight of a made plan.